 Art, Business and Legacy of Beauty

-The Renaissance Italy, with a population of three million and in keeping with a capita GDP of $1,000 a yr, had the time and the resources for the Sistine Chapel, St. Peter’s Cathedral, and any variety of undying masterpieces.
+Renaissance Italy, with a population of three million and in keeping with a capita GDP of $1,000 a yr, had the time and the resources for the Sistine Chapel, St. Peter’s Cathedral, and any variety of undying masterpieces.
 Likewise, with a population of 300 million and per capita GDP of $45,000, America has the human and fabric sources for 300 Sistine Chapels.
-Why then do we now not see works of comparable caliber being produced?
+Why do we now not see works of comparable caliber being produced?

 819j1--URuL.jpg (2560×1008)